abel-solo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 8,  sets the permission to the file hello as follows Owner: no permission at all Group:       no permission at all Other users: all the permissions

-# 9, Write a script that sets the mode of the file hello to this: <-rwxr-x-wx 1 julien jul     ien 23 Sep 20 14:25 hello>
+# 9, Write a script that sets the mode of the file hello to this: <-rwxr-x-wx 1 julien jul     ien 23 Sep 20 14:25 hello

+# 10, sets the mode of the file hello the same as olleh’s mode>